 Few things give back as much as flowering bulbs.
 They are easy to plant and care for and come in a wondrous array of forms and colors.
 Planting time is important with bulbs because some require the chilling period of winter to force spring bloom.
-So, the disorganized gardener will have to rely on summer blooming bulbs if he/she forgot to plant in fall.
+So, the disorganized gardener will have to rely on summer-blooming bulbs if they forgot to plant them in fall.
 Here is a little primer on the many wonderful bulbs that don’t need chilling.

 Non-chilling Flower Bulbs